 Hospitality and Tourism

-Tourism and hospitality in Pakistak is an important sector, and it contributes to economies around the world.
+Tourism and Pakistan hospitality is an important sector, and it contributes to economies around the world.
 The industry is considered significant in the economic and social development of any country, and this has been the case for hundreds of years.
 Apart from its capacity of job creation, reduction in poverty, human development and environmental sustainability, the tourism industry helps a country in a number of ways.
 It brings countless opportunities for economic growth.

 Pakistan has a lot of potential for the hospitality industry.
 Its diverse culture, landscape and religious places could attract more local and international tourists.